Rainy Day Activities for 1 Year Olds

 - Throw a parade.
 Grab musical instruments and march with your toddler around the house.

 - Have a dance party.
-Find kids channels on Pandora or video streaming programs to dance to.
-Or play favorite nursery songs with “moves,” like Hokey Pokey or Heads, Shoulders, Knees and Toes.
+Find kids channels online or video streaming programs to dance to.
+Or play your favorite nursery songs with “moves,” like Hokey Pokey or Heads, Shoulders, Knees and Toes.

 - Sing songs.
 Nursery songs promote early learning, from building vocabulary to storytelling to encouraging a love of books.
 For instance, it’s no coincidence that animal sounds are found in many nursery songs.
 “Moo,” “baa,” and “neigh” are not only fun to say, but they’re also one of the easiest sounds for kids to make.
 This helps them associate sounds with objects or pictures.

 - Finger paint.
-Arts and crafts at this age are less about creating a finished product, and more about introducing your 1 year old to new textures.
-This is an opportunity to encourage his curiosity.
-Finger paint is a fantastic way for him to create art, even if it means random scribbles on a piece of paper.
+Finger paint is a fantastic way to create art, even if it means random markings on a piece of paper.

 - Play dough.
 Encourage him to touch, squeeze, pinch, and pull on play dough.
 Don’t expect a finished creation, but rather use this as an activity to keep him engaged.